Party for Neighbourly Love, Freedom and Diversity

-The party was restarted on 7 August 2020, with its website.
-Its former leader Marthijn Uittenbogaard has announced he will not be a part of the party.
+The PNVD was momentarily revived on 7 August 2020, with Nelson Maatman as leader and original co-founder Norbert de Jonge as secretary-treasurer.
+Former party leader Marthijn Uittenbogaard indicated that he would not return to politics and was considering leaving the country.
+On 5 June 2022, authorities in Mexico City arrested Maatman on suspicion of human trafficking and possession of child pornography and a firearm, and the PNVD again dissolved.

 Platform

 According to their official statement, the PNVD's platform aimed to maximize diversity and liberty.
 They proposed allowing individuals, from the age of 12, to vote, have sex, gamble, choose their place of residence, and use soft drugs.
 Hard drugs would be legal at 16, as that would be the new age of majority.
 They also intended to eliminate marriage in the law, permit public nudity anywhere in the country, make railway travel free, and institute a comprehensive animal rights platform.
 They were opposed to immigration and religious elementary schools.

 Sexuality

-The PNVD sought to have the legal age of consent lowered to 12, and, in the long run, completely eliminated (except in dependent or intrafamilial relationships).
+The PNVD sought to have the legal age of consent lowered to 12, and, in the long run, eliminated (except in dependent or intrafamilial relationships).
 They reason that only "coerced" or "dangerous" sexual activity should be punished.
 They also aimed to equalize the legal age where one can perform in pornography with the legal age of consent.
 Prostitution would be legal at the age of 16.
 The PNVD wanted to legalise private use of child pornography (calling outlawing thereof "censorship" in the platform) and allow non-violent pornography to be screened on daytime television.
-Their platform also included legalization of humans engaging in sex with animals.
+Their platform also included legalization of humans engaging in sex with other animals.

 Treasurer Van den Berg claimed that, "Rearing is also about introducing children to sex".
 Because of their controversial viewpoints on children and sexuality, they were often called the "paedo-party" by the people and in the media.

 Also, the party's platform called for separate imprisonment facilities for sex offenders, arguing that the country would otherwise have indirect torture laws.